 Laying Down the tracks for effective recruiting: A Guide for CXOs

 Quality of hire metrics

 The holy grail of outcome-based metrics, a quality-of-hire index, will ideally be impacted by multiple dimensions.
-Most companies can produce new hire retention data (a hiring decision that results in an employee leaving within 12 months for any reasonis not a high-quality hiring outcome).
-Adding data around performance and promotion adds powerful dimensions to your quality of hire index.
-Finally, taking a forward look at anticipated future career growth, in the form of presence on succession plans is another powerful dimension that helps anticipate future contributions and accelerate your understanding of hire quality.
+Most companies can produce new hire retention data (a hiring decision that results in an employee leaving within 12 months for any reason is not a high-quality hiring outcome).
+Adding data on performance and promotion adds powerful dimensions to your quality-of-hire index.
+Finally, taking a forward look at anticipated future career growth, as reflected in succession plans, is another powerful dimension that helps anticipate future contributions and accelerate your understanding of hire quality.

+Laying Down the tracks for effective recruiting: A Guide for CXOs